Ján Mináč: Research

 Mináč and Nguyễn Duy Tân formulated the Mináč-Tân conjectures on the vanishing of Massey products over fields and the kernel unipotent conjecture.
 He has also worked on Galois theory and quadratic forms, Galois Demushkin groups, mild pro-2-groups, Galois modules, small quotients of Absolute Galois groups, ghosts in group cohomology, Koszulity properties of Galois cohomology, and Zassenhaus filtrations.

 Mináč has also worked on non-linear dynamics in networks and its applications to computational neuroscience.

 Awards

 Mináč received the Distinguished Research Professor Award at Western University during the years 2004-2005 and 2020-2021.
 In 2019, he became a Fellow of the Canadian Mathematical Society.
 During the year 2022-2023, he was a fellow at the Western Academy for Advanced Research.
 In 2013 he received an Excellence in Teaching Award from the Canadian Mathematical Society.
 Mináč also received multiple teaching awards at the University of Western Ontario.

+Mináč was also awarded the 2025 Jeffery-Williams Prize from the Canadian Mathematical Society for his work in the areas of Galois theory, cohomology of groups, number theory and related topics.

 He was elected to the 2026 class of Fellows of the American Mathematical Society.